Chart Color Schemes

 Tempe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects likely affecting this region.
-Notable ones are M6 Stage 1 (St Peters to Kogarah), Marrickville Station Metro Upgrade, Rail Service Improvement Program - T8 Airport & South Line Upgrades (part of MTMS Stage 2), and Camdenville Park Upgrade.
-The following details those most relevant.
+AreaSearch has identified 17 projects that may affect the region.
+Notable projects include M6 Stage 1 (St Peters to Kogarah), Marrickville Station Metro Upgrade, Rail Service Improvement Program - T8 Airport & South Line Upgrades (part of MTMS Stage 2), and Camdenville Park Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.